 The Company recognizes expense for one-time benefits only after management has committed to a plan, the plan is sufficiently detailed to provide the number, classification, and location of employees to be terminated as well as the expected completion date, the plan has been sufficiently communicated to employees such that they are able to determine the type and amount of benefits they will receive if terminated, and it is unlikely that the plan will be significantly changed or withdrawn.
 If an employee is not required to render service beyond a minimum retention period, the Company recognizes expense once the aforementioned criteria have been met.
-If an employee is required to render service beyond a minimum retention period, the Company recognizes expense over the period that the employee is required to render future service.
+If an employee is required to render service beyond a minimum retention period, the Company recognizes expense once the aforement future service.